Go Back

 Method

-1. In a large mixing bowl, whisk together the sifted flour, sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt until evenly combined.
-This creates a flavorful dry base with evenly distributed spices.
+1. In a large bowl, whisk together the flour, sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt.

-2. In a separate bowl, blend the pumpkin purée, eggs, maple syrup, milk, and melted butter until smooth and fragrant.
-This wet mixture forms the foundation for the batter's moisture and flavor.
+2. In a separate bowl, whisk the pumpkin purée, eggs, maple syrup, milk (or cream), and melted butter until smooth.

-3. Pour the wet ingredients into the dry mixture and gently fold with a spatula until just combined.
-Be careful not to overmix; the batter should look slightly lumpy but well incorporated.
+3. Pour the wet ingredients into the dry ingredients and stir until just combined.
+Do not overmix.